DanielPaulWilkinson/movinghome_bot/README.md

 # movinghome_bot
 This bot crawls rightmove.co.uk and scrapes the property data from particular places that I've specified in a hardcoded way at the moment.
 Currently this excludes new builds and returns the data sorted by newest listed.
 We're looking for a 3 bed, 1 bathroom house with a garden in particular villages in liverpool.
+All results are shown in the form of a telegram chat.

 # setup
 You will need to add a JSON file at Data/config.json with the following JSON